Formal ADA Complaint Procedure

 Anyone who, in good faith, reports what he or she believes to be discrimination, or who participates or cooperates in any investigation, will not be subjected to retaliation.

-Retaliation should be reported to the Employee Relations and Compliance Office.
+Retaliation should be reported to the Employee Relations Office.
 The University will investigate all reports of retaliation.
 Anyone found to have retaliated against a person who has participated or cooperated in an investigation will be in violation of this policy and will be subject to disciplinary action.